akostrik/CPP_module_42/README.md

 **The IEEE Standard for Floating-Point Arithmetic (IEEE 754)** = a standard for floating-point arithmetic (1985)

 [IEEE-754 Floating Point Converter](https://www.h-schmidt.net/FloatConverter/IEEE754.html)

 Every time a floating point operation is done, some precision is lost.
 You can reduce the error by replacing floating point arithmetic with int as much as possible.

-Float can store much bigger numbers than 20150813, but it cannot store big integers precisely.

 **Subnormal values** denormalized numbers that fill the underflow gap around zero in floating-point arithmetic.
 Any non-zero number with magnitude smaller than the smallest positive normal number is subnormal, while denormal can also refer to numbers outside that range. , subnormals are represented by having a zero exponent field with a non-zero significand field.